Hunting Simulator Deaf Accessibility

 You can be this white lady, Ann.
 Ann gives zero shits that she’s out crawling around in the dirt killing animals.
 She’s going to look damn good doing it.

-Lastly, you can be this white guy, Ben.
-Ben is a dirty granola hippie and looks like he should be a vegan, not a hunter.
+Lastly, you can be this white guy, Thomas.
+Thomas is a dirty granola hippie and looks like he should be a vegan, not a hunter.

 The moral of the character selection story is what everyone already knows: Hunting as a sport is for white people.
 Because everyone else buys their meat at the grocery